WallarooLabs/plateau/MIGRATION.md

   - `cp -r transport arrow-rs/transport`
   - Update arrow-rs/transport/Cargo.toml with the new name (`plateau-transport-arrow-rs`)
   - Update Cargo.toml to add `arrow-rs/transport`
+2. Update this file to indicate this part of the migration is done.
+3. DO NOT MAKE ANY CHANGES UNTIL THE CLEAN BASELINE HAS BEEN COMMITTED.
-2. Make an immediate commit of the copied crate to establish a clean base for comparison.
+4. Make an immediate commit of the copied crate to establish a clean base for comparison.
 Example:
   - `git add Cargo.toml`
   - `git add arrow-rs/transport`
-  - `git commit "Initial copy transport => arrow-rs/transport`
+  - `git commit -m "Initial copy transport => arrow-rs/transport"`
-3. Update this file to indicate this part of the migration is done.
-4. Stop and wait for review.
+5. STOP and wait for review.

 Then, we will iterate until the crate is ready.
-We MUST NOT CHANGE OR REMOVE tests.
+We MUST NOT CHANGE OR REMOVE tests (beyond getting them to work with arrow-rs).
 We MUST NOT CHANGE THE ORDER OR NAMES of tests:

 1. Update arrow2 to arrow-rs
 2. Fix any obvious compiler errors.
 Example: